Child Custody Recommending Counseling, Family Court Services, Confidential Mediation, and Evaluation

 - To develop an agreement assuring the child close and continuing contact with both parents that is in the best interest of the child and is consistent with other Family Code sections

 - To effect a settlement of the issue of visitation rights of all parties that is in the best interest of the child

 There are various ways to obtain Child Custody Recommending Counseling to assist you in resolving your dispute:

 - If you file a request for a court hearing and order for custody and/or visitation issues, you will automatically be referred to the Office of Family Court Services for Child Custody Recommending Counseling.

 A petition and order may be filed directly with the court requesting

 that the court order the parties to participate in private Child Custody Recommending Counseling

-pursuant to local rule 14.16.01.
+local rule 5.18.
 To request private Child Custody Recommending Counseling,

 you will need to file the following documents: